siyia2/iso-commander/README.md

 ## 🏆 Credits
 * Special thanks to Aaron Giles for providing libchd.
 * Special thanks to Romain TISSERAND for creating the libchdr fork from libchd.
-- libchd license: BSD-3-Clause license
+- libchd license: BSD-3-Clause
-- libchdr license: BSD-3-Clause license
+- libchdr license: BSD-3-Clause

 Special thanks to the original authors of the conversion tools: